 - Schenk, Trudy.
 Wuerttemberg Emigration Index Volume I-VIII.
 Salt Lake City: Ancestry Inc., 1986.
 Print.

 - Egle, William Henry.
 Pennsylvania Genealogies Scotch-Irish and German.
 Harrisburg: L.S.
 Hart, 1886.
 Print.

 The Bumgarner Family Crest was acquired from the Houseofnames.com archives.
 The Bumgarner Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 6 October 2014 at 13:41.
+This page was last modified on 25 January 2015 at 13:55.